Stages of Your Felony Case: Preliminary Hearing and Grand Jury Indictment

 Grand Jury Indictment

 A Grand Jury Indictment is a document the government uses to charge you with one or more criminal (usually felony) offenses.
-Each offense named in the indictment is called a count.
+Each offense named in the indictment is a count.

-Each count is listed in numerically: For example, Count 1: Drug Trafficking, Count 2: Drug Trafficking, Count 3: Aggravated Drug Trafficking…
+Each count is listed numerically: For example, Count 1: Drug Trafficking, Count 2: Drug Trafficking, Count 3: Aggravated Drug Trafficking…

 In federal felony cases, the government must also present your case to a federal grand jury.